xavierchia/xavierchia.github.io/_posts/2022-05-10-agency-expanding-experiments.md

 - Host small virtual gathering or conference on topic I care about
 - Host small offline gathering or conference on topic I care about
 - Ask a stranger for help.
+- Send a message to 5 people you lost contact with.
+Check their social profile, personal website, and read or watch any content they published.
+Then share a few thoughts or questions.
+Or simply ask: *"Hey, hope you're doing well!
+What are you up to these days?"*
 - Write a message to your favorite author.
 - Write a message to every single person who’s work you found useful at a given day to say thanks.
 - Cancel all of your subscriptions.